hphelion/documentation/commercial/GA1/commercial.install-3par.md

    Install and configure the 3PAR StoreServ device and create Common Provisioning Groups (CPGs) which you are planning to use for the cloud as Cinder backend.
 The StoreServ device should be accessible from the management network of the cloud.
 If you are using Fibre Channel, ensure SAN connectivity between the compute host(s), the overcloud controller where the Volume Operations service is running, and the HP 3PAR StoreServ array.

-**Note**: With HP Helion OpenStack&#174; 1.1 release, 3PAR multipath is enabled by default.

-To enable multipathing move the `/etc/multipath.conf` to  `/tmp`.

-		mv /etc/multipath.conf /tmp

-Restart the multipath daemon `service multipath-tools restart` on all compute and controller nodes.
-The `multipath -ll` command  lists the devices and path.

 2 - **Install IMC**